 systemctl start mariadb.service

-Secure MySQL installation using mysql script, delete all unnecessary data, anonymous access and setup a root password.
+Secure MySQL installation using mysql script, delete all unnecessary data, anonymous access, and setup a password for root.

 mysql_secure_installation

-Login into MySQL with the root user and password defined on previous step.
+Login into MySQL with the root user and password defined in the previous step.

 mysql -u root -p